Listen to an audio file of this tool.

 - Stay engaged.
 Working together on ideas for trying out new and different coping strategies can help offer additional support and motivation for your teen when tough issues arise.

 - Engage in further practice.
 Create more opportunities to practice when all is calm.

-- If there are high emotions in your household most days, most of the time, then it may be time to consider outside intervention.
-Physical patterns begin to set in (as in depression) that require the help of a trained professional.
+- If there are strong feelings in your household most days, most of the time, then it may be time to consider outside intervention.
+Physical patterns may begin to set in (feelings of depression) that require the help of a trained professional.
 Seeking psychological help is the same as going to your doctor for a physical ailment.
-In fact, it is wise to seek outside help when it’s time.
 The following are some resources to check out.

 - American Academy of Child & Adolescent Psychiatry (AACAP) has definitions, answers to frequently asked questions, resources, expert videos, and an online search tool to find a local psychiatrist. http://www.aacap.org